grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [X] fix creeping towards the seamount:
 	* I think creeping allows the batteries to last long, but if you're going for distance, you can probably go at speed.
 	* Though they would creep anyway because of the pursuing sub
-* [ ] Would they waste electricity on cooking if they were very low on power?
+* [X] Would they waste electricity on cooking if they were very low on power?
+	* I'm just not going to address this in the text
 * [X] fix the bumpers stored on deck outside pressure hull?
 	* Seems like maybe they should not be the inflatey kind
 	* Bastian inflates them from a low-pressure fixture. that seems like a cool solution